AAAS Kavli Science Journalism Awards

 The Foundation for Educational Exchange between Canada and the United States, The Canada-U.S. Fulbright Program, was created in February 1990 by an executive agreement between Canada and the United States.
 Since that time, hundreds of scholars have participated in the Program's reciprocal educational exchanges to lecture, research or study.
 The Canada-U.S. Fulbright Program oversees Canada's relationship with the worldwide Fulbright Program.
 Numerous awards are available for Canadian and American citizens.
 Deadlines for American applicants vary by program.
 Visit website for full details.

 Canada’s Next Green Journalist is part of Young Reporters for the Environment (YRE) — an international program by the Foundation for Environmental Education (FEE).YRE is a global network of youth writing about and taking photos of environmental problems and solutions in their communities.
 The FEE has national offices in 17 countries.
 In Canada, the national coordinator is Environmental Defence.
 YRE membership is open to students grades 5 through the end of high school.
 Members' articles and photos are eligible for the annual international award.
 National coordinators set the award deadline for their country, and submit their national selection of articles and photos to the YRE International Coordination.

 Deadline: Mar 31, 2017 (Canada)

 Canadian Association of Journalists Annual Awards

 CAJ recognizes outstanding Canadian reporting with cash prizes in more than a dozen categories, including investigative journalism and photojournalism.
-Winners of the CAJ awards will be announced at the CAJ's annual conference in May.
+Winners of the CAJ awards are announced at the CAJ's annual conference in spring.

 Canadian Science Writers' Association Science in Society Journalism Awards